jiangchenhan/jiangchenhan.github.io/_pages/about.md

 I am a second-year Ph.D. student at the Department of Computer Science and Engineering, the Hong Kong University of Science and Technology (HKUST), supervised by <a href="https://sites.google.com/view/dyyeung/home">Prof. Dit-Yan Yeung</a>.
 Before that, I obtained a Master's degree at <a href="https://www.sysu-hcp.net/">Human-Cyber-Physical Intelligence Integration Lab</a> of Sun Yat-san University in 2019, supervised by <a href="http://www.linliang.net/">Prof. Liang Lin</a> and <a href="https://lemondan.github.io/">Prof. Xiaodan Liang</a>.

-My current research interest is lifting open-world capability in 3D vision, including scene understanding and generation.
-I did some works on 2D/3D detection and self/semi/weak-supervised learning.
+My current research interest are 3D generation and perception, including text-to-3D generation, scene understanding.
+I did some works on 2D/3D detection and representation learning.
 <p style="color:red">I am looking for summer Intern!
 Please feel free to reach out :)</p>

 ## News